Alcoholism in Little Rock: A Closer Look

 Drug Access

+One of the most obvious risk factors for alcoholism is easy access to alcohol.
+Those who have easy access to alcohol are more likely to develop AUD than those who do not.
 For example, people who live in areas with high concentrations of liquor stores or bars may be more likely to drink often and develop a drinking problem.
 Similarly, people with easy access to alcohol at home may be more likely to drink regularly.

 Peer Pressure

 Peer pressure is another risk factor that can contribute to alcoholism.
 People, particularly young adults, who feel pressure from their peers to drink are more likely to develop alcohol-related problems than those who do not.
+For example, teenagers who feel pressure to drink at parties or social events may be more likely to drink heavily and develop a drinking problem over time.

 Lack of Supervision